ballinwza/ballinwza/README.md

 # 👋 สวัสดี!
 I'm Tradon
 Welcome to my GitHub profile.
-I’m a passionate Full Stack Developer🎉
+I’m a passionate FullStack Developer.
+Currently I'm interesting Go and Python, So I'm looking for new opotunity to hopping in backend Go position. 🎉

 ## 🎯 **About Me**
 - 🌱 Learning: Go, Python, pixel art